ahliddin/programmer9/_posts/2019-01-20-tips-to-improve-programming-skills.md

 To improve your problem-solving skills you need to practice more solving programming challenges.
 _And while practicing read up on the theoretical background the task relates to._<br/>

+Here are some free platforms where you can solve programming challenges.

 ##### [Codility](https://app.codility.com/programmers)